infinityhacks/nginx-tfs/README.md

 **Context**： *tfs_upstream*

 Defines the address of upstream TFS server.
 An address can be specified as a domain name or IP address.
+This directive must be defined.

 Example :